tower-rs/tower/guides/inventing-service.md

 Designing libraries that can be extended in this way is very powerful since it allows users to extend things without having to wait for the library maintainers to add support for it.

+It also makes testing easier since you can break your code into small isolated units and write fine grained tests for them, without worrying about all the other pieces.

 However there is one problem.
 Our current setup doesn't scale very well.
 Imagine we have many `handle_with_*` functions that each add a little bit of behavior.